 Skip to contents

-This function fits a specified growth model to a bipod object.
-Depending on the input, it can fit an exponential or logistic growth model, or perform model selection to choose the best fit.
+This function fits a specified growth model to a bipod object, allowing for exponential or logistic growth fitting.
+If both models are considered, an automatic model selection process determines the best fit.

 Usage